 Population change is the primary component in tracking a community's past growth as well as predicting future population trends.
 Population characteristics relate directly to the community's housing, educational, utility, community, and recreational facility needs, as well as its future economic development.
-Tables 1-1 and 1-2 display population trends and changes from 1970 to 2010 for the Town of Fox Lake.
+Tables 1-1 and 1-2 display population trends and changes from 1960 to 2000 for all municipalities in Dodge County.